Kimberly Marteau Emerson: Biography

 Marteau Emerson has been the recipient of multiple awards for her community involvement and activism including the People for the American Way Foundation's Spirit of Liberty Award (2004), the Rebecca Thompson Founder's Award from the Los Angeles Children's Chorus (2008), Ira E. Yellin Community Leadership Award from the American Jewish Committee (2009), Music Center of Los Angeles County's Gala Con Brio (2011), foster youth organization United Friends of the Children's Brass Ring Award (2018) and L.A.
 Theatre Works’ “Art of Diplomacy” honor (2019).
 After a tsunami struck Sri Lanka in 2005, Marteau Emerson participated in relief efforts led by Operation USA.
 In 2007 she joined former U.S. Secretary of State Madeleine Albright as an election observer in Nigeria for the National Democratic Institute, and returned for 2011's elections.
 When in 2015 thousands escaping war, violence and economic instability in their home countries fled to Lesbos, Greece, Marteau Emerson worked there with Swedish relief organization I AM YOU to assist refugees arriving by raft and at the Moria refugee camp.

 Marteau Emerson has held leadership positions on a diverse range of boards and councils.
-After eight years as an active member of Human Rights Watch (HRW), she joined its global Board of Directors in 2012 and has played key roles on several committees and participated in advocacy efforts in a number of countries.
+After eight years as an active member of Human Rights Watch (HRW), she joined its global Board of Directors in 2012, has served as Vice Chair of the Board since 2022, and has played key roles on several committees and participated in advocacy efforts in a number of countries.
 She chaired the Advisory Board of the USC Center on Public Diplomacy and has served as a board member for more than 15 years.
-She also serves on the Council on Foreign Relations, the Meridian International Center’s Cultural Diplomacy Leadership Council and the Pacific Council on International Policy, where she regularly moderates on foreign policy topics.
-Marteau Emerson is a founding member of the Transatlantic Advisory Board of the United Way in Germany and holds additional board seats with, among other organizations, the Thomas Mann House and Bard College Berlin, after tenures with NPR’s KCRW Berlin and the Los Angeles Zoo Commission, for which she served one term as president.
+She also serves on the Council on Foreign Relations, and the Pacific Council on International Policy, where she regularly moderates on foreign policy topics.
+Marteau Emerson was a founding member of the Transatlantic Advisory Board of the United Way in Germany and holds additional board seats with, among other institutions, Bard College Berlin where she serves as Board Chair, Bard College in Annandale-on-Hudson, the Thomas Mann House and the German-American Institutes, after tenures with NPR’s KCRW Berlin and the Los Angeles Zoo Commission, for which she served one term as president.

 In 2017 Marteau Emerson and her family returned to Los Angeles, although speaking engagements and media interviews, her seats on transatlantic boards and other activities bring her back to Germany for several months of the year.
 In addition to authoring opinion pieces on subjects such as human rights in China and the role of civil society in Berlin, she resumed her long-running fundraising efforts for Democratic Party candidates.
-Marteau Emerson co-hosted events for both Kamala Harris and Joe Biden as presidential candidates, and served on the National Finance Committees of the 2020 Harris presidential campaign, 2020 Biden presidential campaign and 2020 Biden-Harris presidential campaign.
+Marteau Emerson is Co-Chair of the Southern California Finance Committee of the 2024 Biden-Harris Victory Fund.
+She has co-hosted events for both Kamala Harris and Joe Biden as presidential candidates, and served on the National Finance Committees of the 2020 Harris presidential campaign, 2020 Biden presidential campaign and 2020 Biden-Harris presidential campaign.